global-mediator/ai-academy/README.md

 After Session 1, take the [Copilot Foundations Check](https://global-mediator.github.io/ai-academy/).

 The quiz contains ten questions and explains each answer.
 Your answers are not submitted or stored, and you can retry the quiz at any time.

+## Session 2 Knowledge Check

+After Session 2, take the [Instructions, Skills, and Prompts Check](https://global-mediator.github.io/ai-academy/session-02.html).

+The quiz contains ten questions and explains each answer.
+Your answers are not submitted or stored, and you can retry the quiz at any time.